Clonethis/wokborek/README.md

 First: git clone https://github.com/Clonethis/wokborek.git

 Second: npm install

--this will install 'node_modules' which are not included in resource package
+- this will install 'node_modules' which are not included in resource package

 Third: npm start

 - see if it works, if not call 911

+Also for implementation of css semantics

+- npm install semantic-ui-react semantic-ui-css / in project directory (in bash)
+- import 'semantic-ui-css/semantic.min.css' / should be in index.js for functionality

 # Getting Started with Create React App